Q. What should one wear to Yoga class?

 Q. Which classes are best for beginners?

-A. We highly recommend you speak to our yoga advisor about which class may be best for you on your first day.
-All classes are limited to 12 students so that you can practice in an attentive, safe and progressive learning environment.
+A. We highly recommend you speak to a yoga advisor about which class may be best for you on your first day.
+All classes are limited to 12-15 students so that you can practice in an attentive, safe and progressive learning environment.
 There are several classes (especially community classes) but it all depends on what times you choose to attend class!
+Read more about starting out or coming back to yoga.

 Q. What is the difference between Hatha and Vinyasa Yoga?